nickdademo/cypress-fx3-sdk-linux/README.md

 **IMPORTANT:** The **CyStorBootWriter** project must be compiled and flashed to the FX3S RAM before attempting to use the  _cyfwstorprog_ tool to write firmware to the SD/eMMC.

+The source for the  _cyfwstorprog_ tool can be found at https://github.com/nickdademo/cyfwstorprog_linux

 ##Notes
 ### Eclipse Build Configurations
 Fx3BootAppGcc: